This charming fall table setting was inspired by nature, and features apples, eucalyptus, and flowers in cheerful pinks and reds!

 And make sure you stop by some of my talented friends sharing their fall table settings below!

-If you liked this post, you might like to check out some of my other fall and Thanksgiving tables below:
+If you liked this post, be sure to check out some of my other fall and Thanksgiving tables below: